Looking for Personal loans but not getting approval?

 In India, Credit Score is primarily referred to as CIBIL Score which is also known as the TransUnion CIBIL score.
 There are other credit bureaus that provide this service, one of them is Experian, but CIBIL is the largest credit bureaus in India.
 The CIBIL Score is a 3-digit number ranging from 300 to 900, and this score summarizes an individual’s overall credit performance such as its history of credit repayments, the individual’s frequency of applying for credit cards, loans, past debts, residential.
 Hence, the higher the CIBIL score, close to 900, the better chances of you obtaining approval for new credit cards or loans in the near future.

-Speaking about credit reports, these reports record your credit behavior/history and it is generated by CIBIL, known as the CIBIL Report or CIR (Credit Information Report).
+Speaking about credit reports, these reports record your credit behaviour/history and it is generated by CIBIL, known as the CIBIL Report or CIR (Credit Information Report).
 This detailed document discloses the credit history, the repayment of all prior loans, and credit cards.
 Bear in mind that since the CIBIL report only focuses on the handling of credit instruments, your other financial instruments such as net worth (bank balance, investments, annual salary, business turnover, etc.) doesn’t impact how high or low one’s credit score will be.

 How is the CIBIL score calculated?
-The calculation is based on the individual’s credit behavior and it is reflected in the ‘Accounts’ and ‘Enquiries’ section of your CIR.
+The calculation is based on the individual’s credit behaviour and it is reflected in the ‘Accounts’ and ‘Enquiries’ section of your CIR.
 If the score is above 700, it is generally considered good.
 Coming on to the score ranges, as we said earlier, the CIBIL score ranges from 300 – 900, 900 being the highest.
 You’re generally considered to be a responsible borrower if your CIBIL score is 750 and above.

 The different ranges of a CIBIL score are as stated below: